 If you do not want to install software on your computer for whatever reason then you may choose to create your tree online.

 There are plenty of websites that you can visit that will help you to build your tree.
-And there are a number of benefits with this option.
+And there are several benefits with this option.

 - Easy to start – Put in your details, your parents, grandparents and so on.